arunavsk/Artist-Recommedation-System/README.md

 ## Getting Started
 I would recommend using Linux/Mac for this as installing the dependency lightfm on Windows is nearly impossible.

-On Linux/Mac, please follow Siraj's [tutorial video](https://www.youtube.com/watch?v=T5pRlIbr6gg) to get started.
+Please follow Siraj's [tutorial video](https://www.youtube.com/watch?v=9gBC9R-msAk) to get started.

 ### Dependencies
 * lightfm